ELIZABETH XI BAUER TEAM

 Pinto Rai Dhir

 Pinto initially trained as a lawyer: graduating magna cum laude, followed by post-graduate studies at the Law Society (Braboeuf Manor) and Inns of Court.
 He studied Art History, Renaissance and Contemporary Art at Sotheby’s Institute in London and New York and at Christie’s.
 His long-term objective, as the Managing Director of Liz Xi, is to offer unrivalled opportunities to engage with art and sustain the work of artists and writers.
-Pinto is a friend to a number of museums, foundations and Universities, and a patron of the Royal Academy of Arts.
+Pinto is a friend to a number of museums, foundations and Universities, and a former patron of the Royal Academy of Arts.

 An artist and researcher living and working in London, William completed his BA (Hons) in Anthropology and Archaeology (first class) from Durham University, and recently received an MA in Information Experience Design from the Royal College of Art, during which time he was awarded a distinction for his thesis, ‘The world has always been an internet of things: Introducing a mindset for designers in the Anthropocene.’
 His work has been presented at conferences and exhibitions across Europe, and he is currently investigating non-anthropocentric approaches within technology, the arts, and social sciences.
 William has won many awards: Delta Rail and Brilliant finalist Durham Lumiere.